kyleliu11111/human-rl/README.md

 2. A human can recognize the desired behavior, but cannot demonstrate it

 It's also just a lot of fun to train simulated robots to do whatever you want!
 For example, in the MuJoCo "Walker" environment, the agent is usually rewarded for moving forwards, but you might want to teach it to do ballet instead:

-The original repository can be found [here](https://github.com/nottombrown/rl-teacher).
-Our main code contribution is a [synchronous implementation of TRPO](/agents/proj-trpo/proj_trpo) which accepts human labels, which seems to learn faster than the parallelized implementation [here](/agents/parallel-trpo/parallel_trpo) under limited computational resources.

-We leave the following details from the original repository's README.md for convenience.

 ## What's in this repository?